-TCL… the name may not be familiar with most consumers in the US.
+TCL – the name may not be familiar to most consumers in the US.
 And for all that is known about TCL, for most, it would seem to be a very small company.
 However, the facts are that TCL is the third largest TV manufacturer in the world and is located in China.
 They built 18 million TVs last year (2013), and have been manufacturing TVs for over three decades.
 Wow!
 I didn’t know any of that.
 Did you?

 So it would seem that TLC knows a bit about making televisions.
 So my next question is… how does all this experience cross over to the actual quality and performance of their HDTV displays?
-Which brings me to the topic of this review – the TCL 50FS5600.
+This brings me to the topic of this review – the TCL 50FS5600.
 So let’s have a look…

 Since the FS5600 is considered to be a low-cost bargain/budget product, you are not going to find many features on this set.
 With that said, you will not find a smart TV platform of any kind.
 So one of your cheapest options to bring smart TV capability to this set is to connect a streaming media device such as Google’s Chromecast.
 This way you can have access to streaming services like Netflix, HBO GO, Hulu Plus, YouTube and dozens of more apps.

-The FS5600 has most basic A/V inputs and outputs covered, and include:
+The FS5600 has the most basic A/V inputs and outputs covered, and include:

 - 3 HDMI ports